pnwairfire/blueskykml/README.md

 Then, to install, for example, v0.2.1, use the following:

-    sudo pip install --trusted-host pypi.smoke.airfire.org -i http://pypi.smoke.airfire.org/simple blueskykml==0.2.1
+    sudo pip install --no-binary :all: --trusted-host pypi.smoke.airfire.org -i http://pypi.smoke.airfire.org/simple blueskykml==0.2.1

 If you get an error like    ```AttributeError: 'NoneType' object has no attribute 'skip_requirements_regex```, it means you need in upgrade pip.
 One way to do so is with the following:

     pip install --upgrade pip